 Justin Vernon // “I was by myself for a pretty long time.
 I needed to do that.
 I think everyone that I know has wanted to do that or needed to do that at some point.
 I think when you spend enough time when it’s quiet around you and you don’t open your mouth for three or four days, there’s parts of your brain that can kind of rest.
 I think when we’re out in the world and we have to talk to people, we edit ourselves.
 You know, we have to like, act a little bit.
 As honest as we may be as humans, when we’re out here, we’re all kind of wearing mirrors on our faces.
 You know, constantly reacting to how to react to the people around you.
 And I think when you’re alone for a long enough time, you can feel a lot more peace.”

 The last year has been full of change, but it has been meaningful.
-I do not know where I am going but for the first time in my life I am stable, financially and emotionally, so I trust myself to get there safely.
+I do not know where I am going but for the first time in my life I trust myself to get there safely.

-I can’t tell you what to expect from this website but if you like it and you enjoy my words and you want to read more, I always have things to say, so connect with me and I’ll tell you where to find the rest.
+I can’t tell you what to expect from this website but if you like it and you enjoy my words and you want to read more, I always have things to say, so connect with me.